yuyulyu/yuyulyu.github.io/_tabs/about.md

 Currently, I'm  working on:
 - Leetcode daily challenges.
-  {% include category-post-scroll.html category="Leetcode Summary" scroll=true %}
+  {% include single-post-card.html category="Leetcode Summary"%}
 - CS231n: Deep Learning for Computer Vision.
-  {% include category-post-scroll.html category="Leetcode Summary" scroll=true %}
+  {% include single-post-card.html category="cs231n Summary"%}

 >  Please note that the content is intended for personal use only and not for commercial purposes.
 If you come across any material that infringes upon copyright, please inform me so it can be addressed promptly.
 {: .prompt-warning }